What are the dates for the fairs?

 The safety and security of our community is our highest priority, and Folsom Street Events is committed to ensuring that our events are safe for everyone who attends.
 We are proud of our proven history of uniting adult alternative lifestyle communities with safe venues for self-expression and exciting entertainment and plan to continue to do so.

-As with all of our events, the following items are not permitted on the fairgrounds: weapons, knives, sharps, bottles, and cans.
+As with all of our events, the following items are not permitted on the fairgrounds: weapons, knives, sharps, glass bottles, and cans.

-This year, in particular, we ask attendees to be considerate of the heightened sensitivity to safety concerns.
+We ask attendees to be considerate of the heightened sensitivity to safety concerns.
 As a community event, security is a community responsibility that is shared among fairgoers, vendors, law enforcement, and the Folsom Street Events Board of Directors, Staff, and Volunteers.

 Attendees will notice an increased presence from our private security firm at this year’s events, which will include bag checks and pat-downs, as needed, for individuals wearing loose, oversized or bulky clothing.
 SFPD’s perimeter presence will remain the same as in prior years, and SFPD will lend support inside the event only as needed.
 We hope that by increasing private security while continuing the same law enforcement presence, attendees will feel free and secure to come together as a community and enjoy everything that our fairs have to offer.